roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 monitoring/grafana/<manifests>
 ```

-To deploy this monitoring stack to each context we can simply copy the `monitoring` deployment to the relevant location in our directory tree:
+The monitoring stack can be deployed to each context by simply copying the `monitoring` deployment to the relevant location in our directory tree:
 ```
 bw-dev-teamA0/monitoring/
 bw-stage-teamA0/monitoring/